What is Bounce Rate in SEO?

 Be Ready to Bounce

 When investigating bounce rates, make sure to look at the big picture.
 Examine how much time visitors spend on your site, where they’re coming from, and what device they’re using — and whether your content and experience are in sync with all of those variables.
-You may discover patterns that indicate how to address the bounce rate issue.

 Consider bounce rates to be the “check engine” light on your car.
 When it happens, you know there’s something wrong, but you need to check all of the car’s systems to accurately diagnose the problem.
-There is no one-size-fits-all solution for bounce rates, but understanding what they are and how they can inform your marketing strategy can help ensure the success of your website.